CousinRicky/POV-Gamma-sRGB/README.md

 ## How to Use the sRGB Keywords

 The first thing to remember is that POV-Ray has **one** and only **one** color format.
 The `srgb` keyword does not create a different kind of color than the `rgb` keyword; it simply interprets its argument differently.
-If you `#declare` a color, the resulting variable has no memory of which keyword was used to declare it.
+When you `#declare` a color, the resulting variable has no memory of which keyword was used to declare it.

 The second thing to remember is that the keywords in the sRGB series decode from sRGB to linear, not the other way around!